pgattic/wasm-experiment/langs/rust/README.md

 # Rust Programming Language Support

 Overall, Rust has been given the most attention out of the supported programming languages.
-Some accomodations had to be made in order for it to be a streamlined process for the user!

-A few approaches were tried, but ultimately I settled on using a trait (`wasm_experiment::game_state::Game`) that requires `setup() -> Self` and `update(&mut self)` methods on a struct, and a macro (`wasm_experiment::wasm_game`) that will instance a singleton global instance of its given struct and hook the global `setup` and `update` functions to it.

 ## Getting Started